asdf1011/bdec/docs/source/format/sequenceof.rst

 For example, a `null terminated string`_ can be defined by a sequence of characters ended by a null character.

+It is possible to use an 'end-sequenceof' with a count_ and length_ loop, but the decode will fail if the last entry is not an end-sequenceof.

 .. _null terminated string: `null-terminated-string`_

 Greedy sequenceof
 =================

-A 'greedy' sequenceof doesn't have a 'count', 'length', or any 'end-sequenceof' entries; it will continue to decode until all of the available data has been decoded.
+A 'greedy' sequenceof doesn't have 'count', 'length', or 'end-sequenceof' entries; it will continue to decode until all of the available data has been decoded.
 If its child entry fails to decode while data is still available, the sequenceof decoding fails.